“Storytelling has

 The exhibition of paintings and

 photography will feature about twenty paintings by Ozangeobuoma Orlu, Imomoh Asemokha and ten photographs by Adegbola.
-Opening reception will be on October 13 at
+The opening reception will be on October 13 at

 3pm.
 Exhibition runs till October 27, 2017.